Published February 11, 202616 min readUpdated Feb 25, 2026

 • Bronze premiums start at ~$355/month (Twin Cities, 30-year-old) before tax credits

-• Use your HSA debit card for dental, vision, prescriptions, and other qualified medical expenses
+• Use your HSA debit card for dental, vision, DPC, prescriptions, and other qualified medical expenses

 Sources